 3 large yufka sheets (1 package usually contains 3-5 yufka sheets)

-1 egg yolk mixed with reserved yogurt soak (see recipe), to glaze
+1 egg yolk mixed with reserved yogurt soak (see recipe), for glazing

-Nigella sativa seeds or sesame seeds, to sprinkle
+Nigella sativa seeds or sesame seeds, for sprinkling

 Prepare the filling: Heat the oil in a large frying pan.
 Add the onion and cook, stirring occasionally, until it begins to change color, about 10 minutes.
 Add the spinach leaves and cook, stirring from time to time, until all the moisture evaporates and oil remains and the spinach wilts dramatically, about 10 minutes.
 Season with salt and pepper to taste.
 Remove from the heat and set aside.